Carbon Dioxide:

 Clean:

-this refers to a wine with an aroma and taste that are clean, positive and without flaws
+this term refers to a wine with neat and flawless aroma and taste

 Coupe: